It is a joy to praise a great book or author; it is a grief and duty to criticize a bad one.

 Reprinted with permission of Catholic News Agency.
 The original article is available here.

 Alice von Hildebrand is professor emerita of philosophy at Hunter College of the City University of New York and a renowned author and speaker.
 She is the author of The Privilege of Being a Woman, By Love Refined: Letters to a Young Bride, and The Soul of a Lion: The Life of Dietrich Von Hildebrand.
-Alice von Hildebrand is on the Advisory Board of the Catholic Education Resource Center.Copyright © 2010 Catholic News Agency
+In 2004, Dr. von Hildebrand launched the Dietrich von Hildebrand Legacy Project to ensure the long-term promotion and dissemination of her husband's life and thought.Copyright © 2010 Catholic News Agency

 back to top